Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Thermostatistics

-\item \textbf{Equilibrium}: Since phases are never stationary, a definition of equilibrium other than that of thermodynamics is necessary.
+\item \textbf{{Equilibrium}}: Since phases are never stationary, a~definition of equilibrium other than that of thermodynamics is necessary.
 Which one? \end{enumerate}

-The first problem is generally solved by the ergodic hypothesis, which essentially considers that the phases distribution of snapshots of identical systems (which differ only in their phase) is equal to that of a single system evolving in time.
+The first problem is generally solved by the ergodic hypothesis, which essentially considers that the phase distribution of snapshots of identical systems (which differ only in their phase) is equal to that of a single system evolving in time.
 The trajectory of the system in the phase space $\Gamma$ is supposed to be volume preserving, like that of a deterministic mechanical system (Liouville's theorem).
-For two successive points $a$ and $b$ of the trajectory, if the system is deterministic the probability for the system to be in $b$ knowing it was in $a$ is equal to~1.
-So that the probability for $b$ is equal to that of $a$, and this is true throughout the trajectory.
+For~two successive points $a$ and $b$ of the trajectory, if~the system is deterministic, the probability for the system to be in $b$ knowing it was in $a$ is equal to~1.
+Thus, the probability of $b$ is equal to that of $a$, and~this holds throughout the trajectory.
 This results in a uniform probability distribution of phases for isolated systems, thus opening the door to additional calculations and great results.
-In particular the Boltzmann distribution for a closed system and the temperature dependence of the partition function\,\cite{Lairez_2022a}, which by identification to known equations of thermodynamics leads finally to the famous Gibbs' result for entropy:
+In~particular, the Boltzmann distribution for a closed system and the temperature dependence of the partition function~\cite{Lairez_2022a}, which---by identification with known thermodynamics equations---ultimately lead to the famous Gibbs' result for {entropy:}

 where $p_i$ is the probability of phase $i$.
-In the case where the distribution is uniform with $p_i=1/\mathcal W$, one has
+In~the case where the distribution is uniform with $p_i=1/\mathcal W$, one has

 Clausius entropy, initially defined in thermodynamics solely by its measurable variations, was equal to the minimum amount of heat received by the environment.
 Thanks to statistical mechanics, it is now understood in absolute terms as the logarithm of the number of possibilities for the microscopic configuration.
-If understanding means creating connections, then progress is huge.
+If understanding means creating connections, then progress is~substantial.